 Let’s face it, travelling when you can’t drive or don’t have access to a car can be tough.
 Do not despair, however, as you don’t need to spend a ton on expensive bus tours to get the job done.

 We’ve got you covered with these awe-inspiring sites you can get to by Dublin bus (Dublin’s public bus service), located right on the city’s doorstep.
-Hop on and see where it takes you …
+Hop on, experience the advantages of bus travel, and see where it takes you …

 10. Malahide Castle, Co.
 Dublin – one of the most historic sites in Dublin